 How are these delicious fruits grown?

-If you were lucky enough to have a mango tree in your garden growing up, you’ll know how the tree bursts into yellow blooms.
-These bear small, kaccha fruit that slowly grows and ripens until you shake the tree one day and have them shower down.
+If you were lucky enough to have a mango tree in your garden growing up, you’d know how the tree bursts into yellow blooms.
+These bear small, kaccha fruit that slowly grow and ripen until you shake the tree one day and have them shower down.

 Well, growing mangoes agriculturally is very different.

 Mango trees are perennials.
-Plant them once and they yield fruits for 40-50 years.
+Plant them once, and they will yield fruits for 40-50 years.
 In orchards, the trees are planted 27-30 feet apart to accommodate the large canopies.

 When they are 6-7 years old, mango trees begin to flower.
 Lakhs of flowers bloom on every tree, of which only a few thousand bear fruits.
 A tree in its prime yields 500-2000 fruits.
 Some high-yielding varieties give up to 4000 mangoes each season!